tarwn/lessthandot-hugo/blogs/content/posts/2017-04-26-creating-a-static-generated-marketing-site.md

   - static site generator

 ---
-If you&#8217;re working on a free product or startup, you&#8217;re probably thinking frequently about how to balance your time across all the things that need doing.
-One of those millions of things is getting a marketing site up to tell people about your amazing thing, and do so in a way that looks professional, is easy to update and redeploy, doesn&#8217;t turn into a whole separate coding project, and so on.
+If you're working on a free product or startup, you're probably thinking frequently about how to balance your time across all the things that need doing.
+One of those millions of things is getting a marketing site up to tell people about your amazing thing, and do so in a way that looks professional, is easy to update and redeploy, doesn't turn into a whole separate coding project, and so on.

 Because I spend cycles thinking about things like this in my free time, I started looking into static site generators as a potential way to balance dynamic-enough with not-building-a-thing and low operational costs.
 You could have the freedom of hand-editable pages for things like your landing page, something minimal like markdown for blog posts, just enough markup to inject content from those blog posts into your landing page, but not have to build a whole back-end (and pay for extra back-end resources) to run it.

 So I decided to build a marketing site structure.
-It didn&#8217;t take long and you can feel free to grab a copy if you want to shave some time off and start where I left off: [tarwn/StaticMarketingSite on github][1]
+It didn't take long and you can feel free to grab a copy if you want to shave some time off and start where I left off: [tarwn/StaticMarketingSite on github][1]

 ## Anatomy of a Marketing Site